ELLIPSIS009/EL-Blog/README.md

 # ***EL-Blog***

-EL Blog is a web app implemented using PHP, MySQL, JavaScript, HTML and CSS.
+EL Blog is a web app implemented using PHP, MySQL, JavaScript, HTML and CSS..
 <br><br>

 # Hosted